The stability manifold of local orbifold elliptic quotients: Wall-crossing in mathcal D

 \subsubsection{Wall-crossing for radical classes}

-\begin{lemma} Let $\bfv$ be a primitive radical class in $K(\sD)$, and $W$ be a potential wall for $\bfv$.
-Then the intersection matrix of $H_W$ is either the zero matrix or If the intersection form is zero, $H$ is contained in $\rad \chi$, it contains no spherical classes, and $W$ is not a wall.
-Otherwise, $H$ contains a spherical class $\bfw$. \end{lemma}
+\begin{lemma} Let $\bfv$ be a primitive radical class in $K(\sD)$, and $W$ be a wall for $\bfv$.
+Then $H_W$ contains a spherical class $\bfw$ and the intersection matrix of $H_W$ is \end{lemma}

-\begin{proof} Another generator of $H_W$, $\bfw$, is either semi-rigid or spherical by Lemma \ref{lem_spherical_has_spherical_JH}.
-If it is semi-rigid, $H$ contains no spherical classes.
-Then every $\sigma_0$-semistable object $E$ of class $\bfv$ must be stable on $W$, because it can only have one Jordan-H\"older factor. \end{proof}
+\begin{proof} Another generator of $H_W$, $\bfw$, is either radical or semi-rigid by Lemma \ref{lem_spherical_has_spherical_JH}.
+If it is semirigid, $(\bfw,\bfw)=0$, so the intersection form is zero on $H_W$ and $H_W$ contains no spherical classes.
+Then every $\sigma_0$-semistable object $E$ of class $\bfv$ must be stable on $W$, because it can only have one Jordan-H\"older factor, so $W$ is not a wall.
+The only other possibility is that $\bf w$ is spherical and the intersection form is as claimed. \end{proof}

 \begin{lemma} For $W$ as above, suppose that there exists an indecomposable $\sigma_0$-semistable semi-rigid object $E$ of class $\bfv$.
 Then there is a $\sigma^+$-stable semi-rigid object $E^+$ of class $\bfv$.
 Likewise, there exist a $\sigma^-$-stable semi-rigid object $E^-$ of class $\bfv$. \end{lemma}